sdrss/reportNG/README.md

  * org.uncommons.reportng.locale
 Over-rides the default locale for localised messages in generated reports.
 If not specified, the JVM default locale is used.
 If there are no translations available for the selected locale the default English messages are used instead.
 This property should be set to an ISO language code (e.g. "en" or "fr") or to an ISO language code and an ISO country code separated by an underscore (e.g. "en_US" or "fr_CA").
  * org.uncommons.reportng.skip.execution
  You can set this value "true" whenever you need to skip the rest testNG execution.
-You can use this system property as 'fail fast mechanism'.
+You can use this system property as 'fail fast mode'.
 You don't have to wait the completion of all of testNG tests just to see for example that you can't login to your testing environment.
  ## How to use ReportNG ##

  To use the reporting plug-in, set the listeners attribute of the testng element.
 The class names for the ReportNG reporters are: